QTM 402What Does MTOI & Other Hebrew Root Movements Really Believe?

 - Do you feel pressure to withdraw from family or longtime Christian relationships?

-If your theology produces increasing pride, suspicion, harshness, and relational isolation, it is failing the test of love.
-True discipleship builds bridges; it doesn't burn them.
+If your theology leads to more pride, suspicion, harshness, and cutting yourself off from others, it is failing the test of love.
+True discipleship builds bridges; it does not burn them.

 There is an entire book of the Bible written to refute the message that Gentile believers must take on the Law of Moses—especially circumcision—as a covenant obligation to be complete.
 It is the Book of Galatians.